ndrean/phoenix_solid/README.md

 <Component ...>{props.children} </Component>
 ```

-We can put in the context anything we want to share.
+We can put in the "context" object anything we want to share.
 It can be a global state, CSS themes...
-The component will not be reactive to the context: it will however read them it whenever it renders.
+The component will not be reactive to the context: it will however read it whenever it renders.

 This is useful when you navigate in an SPA.
-Whenever you visit a new page with components, these components function will run, thus read the context.
+Whenever you visit a new page with components, these components' functions will run, thus read the context.
 If we change a state in a page and pass it to the context, and if another component in this new page uses this state, it will render update-to-date data.

 This simple pattern saves from having to use complicated global state managers.
-However, if you have several intricated components in the same page, then the context pattern is useless and you still need a global state for this page to render the components.
+However, if you have several intricated components on the same page, then the context pattern is useless and you still need a global state for this page to render the components.

 ## Phoenix renders the SPA